Kotlin Generic Variance Modifiers

 to our list of cats.
 Someone would be really surprised to find a dog in a list of cats.

-suggests, is appropriate for types that are only exposed, that only go out, but never go in.
-So it should be used for immutable classes.
+suggests, is appropriate for types that are only exposed and only go out of an object but never go in.
+So, covariance should be used for immutable classes.

 Consumer variance